 Children who experience abuse sometimes blame themselves or feel responsible for what happened.
 It is important for every child and caregiver to understand one thing clearly: the child is never at fault.

 Responsibility always lies with the person who committed the abuse.
-Under the law, children cannot consent to sexual activity, and abuse is illegal regardless of circumstances.
+Under Michigan law, children cannot consent to sexual activity until the age of 16, and abuse is illegal regardless of circumstances.

 Speaking Up Helps Protect Children